Pumé language: Classification

-Pache (2016) considers Yaruro to be related to the Chocoan languages, citing evidence from lexical and sound correspondences.
-Some shared lexical items between Yaruro and Chocoan (Pache (2016) cites Yaruro and Epena forms from the Intercontinental Dictionary Series):
+Pumé has been considered a language isolate since Filippo Salvatore Gilii's 1782 book Saggio di storia americana.
+However, there have been a number of suggestions for its further linguistic affiliation with a number of families.
+Pache (2016) considers Pumé to be related to the Chocoan languages, citing evidence from lexical and sound correspondences.
+Some shared lexical items between Pumé and Chocoan (Pache (2016) cites Yaruro and Epena forms from the Intercontinental Dictionary Series):